canonical/ops-scenario/UPGRADING.md

 ## Scenario 6.x to Scenario 7.x

-Scenario 7.0 had substantial API incompatibility with earlier versions, but comes with an intention to reduce the frequency of breaking changes in the future, alignin with the `ops` library.
+Scenario 7.0 has substantial API incompatibility with earlier versions, but comes with an intention to reduce the frequency of breaking changes in the future, aligning with the `ops` library.

 The changes listed below are not the only features introduced in Scenario 7.0 (for that, see the release notes), but cover the breaking changes where you will need to update your existing Scenario tests.

-### Specifying events
+### Specify events via context.on

 In previous versions of Scenario, an event would be passed to `Context.run` as a string name, via a convenient shorthand property of a state component